 - Santos Rosewood

 Here's something a little different!
-It's a pack of two wooden guitar picks for the acoustic guitar along with a wooden colored capo to match the picks.
+It's a pack of two picks for the acoustic guitar along with a wooden colored capo to match the picks.
 The picks are rosewood and the color of the capo matches the rosewood.
-This is great for a nice little acoustic set up.
+This is great for a nice little acoustic setup

-These are some seriously cool wooden guitar picks.
-They have been handcrafted in the United States but the coolest part is that they are made from old recycled skateboards.
-These wooden guitar picks have some awesome features:
+These have been handcrafted in the United States but the coolest part is that they are made from old recycled skateboards.
+These have some awesome features: